 2. Get to know your benefits.

 Your RRD benefits provide comprehensive coverage for all your health care needs.
-Take a tour around myRRDbenefits.com to learn about all that's available — including some new resources like Health Advocacy Solutions — and how you can take full advantage.
+Take a tour around myRRDbenefits.com to learn about all that’s available — including resources like Health Advocacy Solutions — and how you can take full advantage.

 3. Quit tobacco.

-You already know the reasons you should quit tobacco, but now you have a new resource to help you kick the habit: UBreathe.
-The UBreathe tobacco cessation program is FREE to you and your family members through SupportLinc, our new Employee Assistance Program (EAP) provider.
-When you and your covered dependents who are tobacco users complete five coaching sessions in 2021, you'll receive a discount on the premiums you pay for medical, optional employee life and optional spouse/partner life insurance coverage.
+You already know the reasons you should quit tobacco, but now you have a resource to help you kick the habit: UBreathe.
+The UBreathe tobacco cessation program is FREE to you and your family members through SupportLinc, our Employee Assistance Program (EAP) provider.
+When you and your covered dependents who are tobacco users complete five coaching sessions in 2022, you’ll receive a discount on the premiums you pay for medical, optional employee life and optional spouse/partner life insurance coverage.